 The radio drama

-For Sonke Gender Justice, CMFD previously produced and released a 13 part serial radio drama in English, Zulu, Sotho and Venda, it has now been in 2016 translated and produced in Afrikaans and IsiXhosa, to encourage support for survivors of sexual assualt and promote access to South Africa's Thuthuzela Care Centres for care and treatment.
+For Sonke Gender Justice, CMFD previously produced and released a 13 part serial radio drama in English, Zulu, Sotho, Venda, IsiXhosa and Afrikaans. it is now in 2017 being translated to Sepedi and Shangaan, to encourage support for survivors of sexual assualt and promote access to South Africa's Thuthuzela Care Centres for care and treatment.
 Thuthuzela Care Centres (TCCs) are an innovative one-stop centre offering comprehensive services and support for for survivors of sexual assault.
 The radio drama is designed to raise awareness and dialogue around sexual offences, as well as more specifically services and expertise available from the TCCs.
 It includes both practical information needs – such as what steps to take following a sexual assault – while also challenging negative attitudes and misconceptions that surround sexual violence.

 Package for Radio Stations